 Dr Verity Lawrence, Clinical Psychologist

 I am an experienced Chartered Clinical Psychologist providing therapy for mental health difficulties including anxiety, depression, low self-esteem, stress and burnout.
-I currently work for the NHS as a Senior Clinical Psychologist as well as working in private practice.
-I completed a doctorate in Clinical Psychology at the University of Oxford in 2011 and I am registered with the Health and Care Professions Council and the British Psychological Society.
+I also work with people living with the long term consequences of Covid-19.
+I have worked for the NHS for 15 years and completed a doctorate in Clinical Psychology at the University of Oxford.
+I am registered with the Health and Care Professions Council and the British Psychological Society.

 I understand that coming to therapy can seem daunting at first and so I make sure that my therapeutic style is warm, genuine, accepting and safe so that we can explore the things that you are struggling with.
 This provides an opportunity to develop a shared understanding of the current problem, why you are struggling and how to move forward when things feel stuck or hopeless.